-- 4. At the Welcome screen, Continue should be clicked.
-By default, this continues with a Normal (recommended) installation mode. - 5.
+- 4. At the Welcome screen, Start installation should be clicked. - 5.
 At the License screens: - At the Bright Computing Software License screen, the acceptance checkbox should be ticked.
-Continue should then be ticked. - At the Linux base distribution screen, the acceptance checkbox should be ticked.
-Continue should then be clicked. - 6.
-At the Kernel Modules screen, Continue should be clicked. - 7.
-At the Hardware Information screen, the detected hardware should be reviewed.
+Next should then be ticked. - At the Linux base distribution screen, the acceptance checkbox should be ticked.
+Next should then be clicked. - 6.
+At the Kernel Modules screen, Next should be clicked. - 7.
+At the Hardware Info screen, the detected hardware should be reviewed.
 If additional kernel modules are required, then the administrator should go back to the Kernel Modules screen.
-Once all the relevant hardware (Ethernet interfaces, hard drive and DVD drive) is detected, Continue should be clicked. - 8.
-At the Nodes screen: - The number of racks and regular nodes are specified - The base name for the regular nodes is set.
+Once all the relevant hardware (Ethernet interfaces, hard drive and DVD drive) is detected, Next should be clicked. - 8.
+At the Installation source screen, the DVD drive containing the Bright Cluster Manager DVD should be selected, then Next clicked. - 9.
+At the General cluster settings screen, one or more nameservers and one or more domains can be set, if they have not already been automatically filled.
+The remaining settings can usually be left as is. - 10.
+At the Workload management screen, an HPC workload manager can be selected.
+The choice can be made later on too, after Bright Cluster Manager has been installed. - 11.
+For the Network topology screen, a Type 1 network is the most common. - 12.
+For the Head node settings screen, the head is given a name and a password. - 13.
+For the Compute nodes settings screen, the head is given a name and a password. - The number of racks and regular nodes are specified - The base name for the regular nodes is set.
 Accepting the default of node means nodes names are prefixed with node, for example: node001, node002... - The number of digits to append to the base name is set.
-For example, accepting the default of 3 means nodes from node001 to node999 are possible names. - The correct hardware manufacturer is selected
+For example, accepting the default of 3 means nodes from node001 to node999 are possible names. - The correct hardware manufacturer is selected - 14.
+For the BMC configuration screen, the use of IPMI/iLO/DRAC/CIMC/Redfish BMCs is carried out.
+Adding an IPMI/iLO/DRAC/CIMC/Redfish network is needed to configure IPMI/iLO/DRAC/CIMC/Redfish interfaces in a different IP subnet, and is recommended. - 15.
+At the Networks screen, the network parameters for the head node should be entered for the interface facing the network named externalnet: - If using DHCP on that interface, the parameters for IP Address, Netmask and Gateway as suggested by the DHCP server on the external network can be accepted. - If not using DHCP on that interface, static values put in instead.